-HHSC uses the nationally recognized Healthcare Payment Learning and Action Network (HCP LAN) APM Framework to guide this effort and to align definitions.
+HHSC uses the nationally recognized Healthcare Payment Learning and Action Network (HCP LAN) APM Framework (PDF) to guide this effort and to align definitions.
 This framework describes a range of APM concepts, encompassing varying degrees of risk on providers.

 MCO Requirement for Value-Based Contracting